 2 eggs 1 tablespoon clarified butter 2 tablespoons whole milk 1/2 teaspoon sugar to taste 1/2 teaspoon ground black pepper or white pepper to taste.
 2 to 3 small mushroom slices sauteed (or filled with your choice of filling).

-Alright, so here is how to make an omelette.
-Mix eggs together with water, salt, and pepper pinch in small bowls.
+Mix eggs with water, salt, and pepper pinch in small bowls.
 Beat vigorously with the fork until thoroughly combined with no visible eggs.
-Tip: Add water to make it a thicker omelette.
+Tip: Add water to make it a thicker omelet.

 In an 8 x 8 pan, melt the butter with the whisk until it is covered.
 Add eggs and allow them to cook on low heat unimpeded.